hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

 ## Summary

-In this blog post, we covered how to get started with software-defined networking in HPE GreenLake for private cloud and explained the steps to create a sample virtual network with both static IP pool and DHCP.
+In this blog post, we covered how to get started with software-defined networking in HPE GreenLake for Private Cloud Enterprise and explained the steps to create a sample virtual network with both static IP pool and DHCP.
 In the next article, we will cover the NSX distributed firewall feature of HPE GreenLake for private cloud and explain how to create and enforce firewall rules to restrict the network traffic to the virtual machines.

-Learn more about HPE GreenLake for private [cloud](https://support.hpe.com/hpesc/public/docDisplay?docId=a00092451en_us&page=HPE-GreenLake-private-cloud-networking.html) networking
+Learn more about [HPE GreenLake for Private Cloud Enterprise](https://support.hpe.com/hpesc/public/docDisplay?docId=a00092451en_us&page=HPE-GreenLake-private-cloud-networking.html) networking